elisabettadecao/elisabettadecao.github.io/news/index.md

 ## Recent and Upcoming Seminar and Conference Presentations

+June 2020 - Royal Holloway, Department of Economics, Surrey

+March 2020 - University of Bologna, Department of Economics, Bologna

 October 2019 - LSE Workshop on “Family Economics, Gender and Old Age Care”

 September 2019 - WOLFE Workshop of Labour and Family Economics, York